-if we could for a moment observe all the moving pieces — from the solitary atom, to the stellar drift of a star cluster — we may explode our brains, yet losing (letting loose) our mind is the only way to begin to grasp the cosmic dance at play all around us, through us, within us…
+If we could for a moment, observe all the moving pieces — from the solitary atom, to the stellar drift of a star cluster — we may explode our brains.
+But, losing (letting loose) our mind is the only way to even begin to grasp the cosmic dance at play all around us, through us, within us…

 There is practiced thought — as in programs and conditions and engrained influence; internalized externality.